mauriciobmontenegro/mauriciobmontenegro/README.md

 ### Hi there! 😁

 My name is Mauricio Montenegro from Brazil.
 I'm passionate about the tech scene with experiences in engineering, planning, budgeting, cost analysis and management of projects.
-In 2020, after knowing the programming and as a dynamic and multidisciplinary professional, I decided to follow the greatest challenge of my career: become a fullstack developer.
+In 2020, after knowing the programming and as a dynamic and multidisciplinary professional, I decided to follow the greatest challenge of my career: become a data scientist.

 You are more than welcome to check my projects in my repositories.